openxava/openxava/README.md

 And start the application again.

 ## Learn more
-To learn more go to the official openxava documentation here: [openxava.org/doc](https://openxava.org/doc)
+To learn more go to the official OpenXava documentation here: [openxava.org/doc](https://openxava.org/doc)